PicnicSupermarket/error-prone-support/workshop/README.md

   `testExampleStringIsEmpty` method that shows the input and output to test the Refaster rule.

+## Part 2: Writing Error Prone checks

+During this part of the workshop we will implement parts of multiple Error Prone `BugChecker`s.
+Each of these classes contain `XXX` comments explaining what needs to be implemented.
+However, before diving in, make sure to first navigate to a check's associated test class to drop the class-level `@Disabled` annotation.
+Upon initial execution the tests will fail; the goal is to get then to pass.

+Some utility classes that you can use:

+* `com.google.errorprone.util.ASTHelpers`: contains many common operations on the Abstract Syntax Tree.
+* `com.google.errorprone.fixes.SuggestedFixes`: contains helper methods for
+  creating `Fix`es.

 ### Tips and tricks

 If you are working from the command line, it is suggested to run commands in